 The James S. Murray Gallery at Lincoln Land Community College will feature the exhibit, “It’s Not Just Black and White,” an achromatic work in graphite and charcoal by Michelle Smith, Nov.
 27-Dec.14.
-The public is invited to view the exhibit weekdays from 8 a.m.-4 p.m.
+The public is invited to view the exhibit weekdays from 8 a.m. to 4 p.m.

 An artist’s reception will be held Friday, Dec.
 1, from 5-7 p.m. in the gallery, located on the upper level of Menard Hall on the LLCC-Springfield campus, 5250 Shepherd Road.

 Smith, who teaches drawing for LLCC Community Education, is a member of the Springfield Artist Collective and the Colored Pencil Society of America.
 She won the Best of Show award twice in the Chatham Area Public Library Annual Winter Art Exhibit.

 Life is what inspires me to draw.
 I believe there is so much in our daily living that just screams “put me to paper!” and that is what I try to portray in my work.
 Creating art is creating communication: intellectual, emotional and even spiritual communication with the viewer.

 I draw utilizing graphite, charcoal, colored pencils, markers and pens.
 The “It’s Just Not Black and White” exhibit is a very good